anands85/truefalseproject/readme.md

 ## True or False Text Detection ##

-This python FastAPI module consists of intelligent query completion engine using the OpenAI Text Completion API.
+This python FastAPI module consists of an intelligent query completion engine using the OpenAI Text Completion API.

 ## Installation ##